cutaway-security/ics-summit-2025-osint-workshop/task5.md

 foreach ($r in $results){ if ($r.IP4Address) { Write-Host $r.Name $r.IP4Address } }
 ```

-Add the results to your DNS notes.
+4. Add the results to your DNS notes.

 ##### Linux Manual DNS Resolution

 There are many ways to do DNS queries in Linux, particularly penetration testing virtual machines like Kali linux.
 Common tools include [dig](https://en.wikipedia.org/wiki/Dig_(command)){:target="_blank"}, [nslookup](https://en.wikipedia.org/wiki/Nslookup){:target="_blank"}, [host](https://en.wikipedia.org/wiki/Host_(Unix)){:target="_blank"}, [dnsrecon](https://github.com/darkoperator/dnsrecon){:target="_blank"}, and others.

-Define a variable for the target domain.
+1. Define a variable for the target domain.
 Be sure to replace `acme.com` with the primary domain for your target.

 ```zsh
 h="acme.com"
 ```

-Create a list of remote access services or common host names.
+2. Create a list of remote access services or common host names.

 ```zsh
 names=("citrix" "rdp" "nvc" "vpn" "remote" "gateway" "access" "support" "anydesk" "secure-access" "remote-access" "bastion" "jump" "portal" "ctx" "netscalar" "receiver" "zscalar" "rdgateway" "rdweb" "tsgateway" "pulse" "secure" "sslvpn" "asa" "bomgar" "fortigate")
 ```

-Loop through the list, collect the results, and print anything that returned an IPv4 address.
+3. Loop through the list, collect the results, and print anything that returned an IPv4 address.

 ```zsh
 for n in $names; do host "$n.$h" | grep -v -e "not found" -e alias -e handled | cut -d' ' -f1,4; done
 ```

-Add the results to your DNS notes.
+4. Add the results to your DNS notes.

 ### Identify Target Company Subdomains

-The target company may not use these hostnames for remote their remote access servers.
+The target company may not use these host names for remote their remote access servers.
 It would also be useful to understand if there are any external servers related to ICS / OT services.
 There are several online tools that can provide information about a domain's subdomains.
 These tools gather internet DNS information without enumerating DNS using brute force techniques.

 #### DNSDumster